 - How should I plan housing, rental car and transportation?

 This is a great question.
 Please see our Welcome Booklet for detailed recommendations.

 Housing, Rental Cars and Transportation

 - How far is the airport from the Institute?

-About 15 miles on the interstate.
-Approximately a 20 minute drive.
+Located about 15 miles from the Institute on the interstate, it is approximately a 20 minute drive.
 If you arrive in Albuquerque at 4–6 pm, the interstate will be busy and very slow with rush hour traffic, so plan additional drive time.

 - Do you offer free lectures?

 Yes.
 The Friday night opening lecture for weekend and summer week-long intensives is free to the public, with a few exceptions.
 Seating is limited, no reservations are required.
 Friday Night Lectures are first come first served.
 We recommend arriving 30 minutes early.

 - Can I buy recordings of your seminars?

 Yes.
 New seminars are recorded on audio CDs.
 Repeated seminars are not necessarily newly recorded, but you can purchase recordings of earlier versions.
 Participants can purchase audio recordings of any seminar they attended at a discount.
 For details call our main office, (505) 291-9698, Extension 0.